Annual increases in U.S. merger notification thresholds and substantially increased filing fees take effect on March 6, 2024.

-This week, the Federal Trade Commission announced its 2020 adjustments to the Hart-Scott-Rodino ("HSR") Act thresholds.
+The Federal Trade Commission ("FTC") announced that the Hart-Scott-Rodino ("HSR") Act filing thresholds will increase again in 2024.
 These thresholds determine which mergers and acquisitions must be reported to the federal government before consummation.
-The new thresholds take effect on February 27, and will remain in effect through early 2021.
+The higher thresholds are expected to take effect on March 6, 2024, and will remain in effect through early 2025.

 Adjusted HSR Jurisdictional Thresholds

 Size-of-Transaction Threshold.
-An HSR Act filing may be required if the acquirer will hold, as a result of the transaction, voting securities, noncorporate interests, and/or assets of the acquired person valued in excess of $94.0 million (the 2019 threshold was $90.0 million).
-If the Size-of-Transaction is between $94.0 million and $376.0 million, the transaction also must satisfy the Size-of-Person threshold, described below.
-Transactions valued in excess of $376.0 million need not satisfy the Size-of-Person threshold.
+An HSR filing may be required if an acquirer will hold, as a result of a transaction, voting securities, noncorporate interests, and/or assets of an acquired person valued in excess of $119.5 million (the 2023 threshold was $111.4 million).
+If the Size-of-Transaction is between $119.5 million and $478 million, the transaction also must satisfy the Size-of-Person threshold, described below.
+Transactions valued in excess of $478 million need not satisfy the Size-of-Person threshold.

 Size-of-Person Threshold.
-A transaction meets the Size-of-Person threshold if either the acquired or acquiring person has annual net sales or total assets of at least $188.0 million and the other party to the transaction has at least $18.8 million in annual net sales or total assets.
-(The 2019 thresholds were $180 million and $18 million, respectively.)
-Note: If the acquired person is not "engaged in manufacturing," the threshold is crossed only if it has at least $18.8 million in total assets or $188 million in annual net sales.
+A transaction meets the Size-of-Person threshold if either the acquired or acquiring person has annual net sales or total assets of at least $239 million and the other party to the transaction has at least $23.9 million in annual net sales or total assets.
+(The 2023 thresholds were $222.7 million and $22.3 million, respectively.)
+If the acquired person is not "engaged in manufacturing," the threshold is not met unless that person has at least $23.9 million in total assets or $239 million in annual net sales.